DavidSchineis/TreesDataStructures/README.md

 # Trees Project
->A simple program implemented in Java and completed during my data structures class.
+>A program implemented in Java and completed during my data structures class.
 >Processes a tree from a txt file and prints a variety of traversals to the console.

 ## Input